smcql/smcql/README.md

 5. On the third machine (the honest broker), ensure that you have a copy of the repository and that the configuration files are populated with the correct worker configuration information.

-6. Run the example commands on the honest broker, from the SMCQL repository.
+6. Run the example command on the honest broker, from the SMCQL repository:
-Example:
-    Machine 1: Contains PostgreSQL database 'remoteDB1' and correct schema Machine 2: Contains PostgreSQL database 'remoteDB2' and correct schema Machine 3: Contains configuration files that specify the locations and connection information for 'remoteDB1' and 'remoteDB2'

     $ ./build_and_execute.sh conf/workload/sql/comorbidity.sql remoteDB1 remoteDB2

-7. View your results on the honest broker.
+Notes:

+* Machine 1: Contains PostgreSQL database 'remoteDB1' and correct schema
+* Machine 2: Contains PostgreSQL database 'remoteDB2' and correct schema
+* Machine 3: Contains configuration files that specify the locations and connection information for 'remoteDB1' and 'remoteDB2'

 --------------------------------------------------------------------------------
 References